zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG500E

-  Client certificate is missing in request.
+  Client certificate is missing in request

   **Reason:**